Alleged Racist Wrestling Referee Demands High School Wrestler Chop Off Dreadlocks Or Forfeit Match

 According to an update provided by Mike Frankel with his tweet, Johnson’s coaches argued with the referee about his decision for several minutes until Maloney started the injury time clock.
 At that time, the wrestler was forced to decide what to do.
 He was already wearing a hair cap, but then removed it and agreed to have his hair cut.

-New Jersey was the first state in the mid-Atlantic and the 14th in the country to offer girls wrestling as an official varsity sport.
+New Jersey was the first state in the mid-Atlantic and the 14th in the country to offer girls’ wrestling as an official varsity sport.
 Therefore, more wrestlers are wearing hair wraps, SNJ Today News noted.

-Johnson went on to beat his opponent in sudden takedown.
-His school then won the match 41–24.
+Johnson went on to beat his opponent with a sudden takedown.
+His school then won the match, 41–24.